 You may not guess, but Chattanooga is a hot spot for great craft beer.

-For Craft Beer Week, I teamed up with The House, a new app in Chattanooga that partners with local restaurants to curate the best food and drink deals around town.
+If you’re new to Chattanooga, check out The House, a new app in Chattanooga that partners with local restaurants to curate the best food and drink deals around town.
 Users can get exclusive offers for some of the best spots in town and reserve a table for them and their friends, before the offer expires.
 Exclusive offers are based on table availability, so you won’t have to wait for a table.
 In addition to exclusive offers, The House shares daily specials that are open to anyone who goes to a restaurant.

 Here are some of the best spots for a craft beer in Chattanooga!